-Router B receives the labeled packet from Router A, and again router is going to check the LFIB and swaps the labeled packet with another label , you can see in above snapshot 25 label swapped to label 35.
-Router B is not edge LSR , This is the P router ( Provide Router ).
+Router receives the labeled packet from First Router , and again router is going to check the LFIB and swaps the labeled packet with another label , you can see in above screenshot any label swapped to label with another label.

-Now the labeled packet comes to router C , Now Router checks LFIB , A label is removed and the ip packet is sent out to interface .
+Now the labeled packet comes to last router , Now Router checks LFIB , A label is removed and the ip packet is sent out to interface .

 Now Edge LSR receives the packet and this time it Checks FIB instead of LFIB, Because now we don’t have labels on our packets, and the packet sent to exit interface.

 They also looks for FIB ( Forwarding information base ) which works on Traditional IP ,